sitarlx/sitarlx.github.io/_posts/2020-09-10-HW5:-Chapter-4-and-Reflections.md

 - System shows new transfered money in account.

 ### 4.6:
-### Suggest how an engineer responsible fr drawing up a system requrements specification might keep track of the relationships between functional and non-functional requirements.
+### Suggest how an engineer responsible for drawing up a system requrements specification might keep track of the relationships between functional and non-functional requirements.

+One way to keep track of the relationships between functional and non-functional requirements is to include some kind of graph or chart to plot everytime they interact with one another.
+Similar to a binary tree, you could start from each beginning requirement (root) and stem to each requirement that stems after that.
+You can create a tree for functional and a tree for non-functional requirements and associate the root of the non-functional tree to the root of the functional tree and everytime a new requirement stems from another, you can record the non-functional requirement that related to the functional requirement.

 ### 4.7:
 ### Using your knowledge of how an ATM is used, develop a set of use cases that could serve as a basis for understanding the requirements for an ATM system.

+Use Case: Entering Pin.
+The user will enter a pin to match his card and the system must check if that pin is a match for that card.

+Use Case: Withdrawing Money.
+The user will specify an amount to withdraw and the system will check if there are sufficient funds in the account.
+If there are enough funds, the money with wthdrawal.

+Use Case: Depositing Money.
+The user with specify desired amount and account they want to deposit to and system deposits it.

+Use Case: Transfer Money between accounts.
+The user will transfer money from either checking to savings or vice versa if they so desire.
+The System will validate the transfer and the amount in the account will change.